tpimh/footprint-collection/README.md

-# KiCAD modules library by CYB3R
+# My footprint collection

-I'm planning to make my own module collection with blackjack and hookers.
+I'm planning to make my own footprint collection with blackjack and hookers.

 Everything is done in [fped](https://github.com/bert/fped).